Paint Your Own Pet Rock

 Description

-I remember when pet rocks came out in the 70's and my friends bought them.
-(See Education Notes below for more info) My parents did not buy a pet rock for me although I remember really wanting one... so I made my own pet rock with two wiggly eyes.
+I remember when The Pet Rock, a simple rock with googly eyes glued on and nestled in a cardboard box with a bed of straw, became an instant craze in the 70's and many of my friends had them.
+My parents would not buy one for me, although I remember really wanting one... so I made my own by selecting from my Japanese rock garden outside of our home.
+I found a very smooth, shiny pebble and glue on two wiggly eyes.
 I still have it packed in a box somewhere!
 This activity goes one step further and makes them into cute animals and creatures.
-See our new video below that the girls made to show the steps!
+See our video below that the girls made to show the steps of how to make your very own!

 Materials